fathertime555/Capstone-Project/README.md

 </div>

-run usertable_create.sql to create test table. then run all the other sql script in the sql folder to add stored procedure to your test database.
+run database_create.sql to create test table. then run all the other sql script in the sql folder to add stored procedure to your test database.